eduardo-ceballos/CRUD-Demo/README.md

 This is a purely educative project and as such not intended for production.

-Any ideas or comments, please send them to my [email address](niniel.aldaron@gmail.com)
+Any ideas or comments, please send them to niniel.aldaron@gmail.com